guilhemmarchand/trackme/docs/userguide.rst

    - This alert action allows you to setup easily a custom workflow when the alert triggers dependending on your preference and context
    - The alert action activity is logged in ``(index="_internal" OR index="cim_modactions") sourcetype="modular_alerts:trackme_free_style_rest_call"``
    - the alert action result (the server response) is indexed in ```trackme_idx` sourcetype=trackme_alert_action``
+   - A quick access report to the alert execution logs is available in the navigation application menu ``TrackMe alert actions - free style``
+   - A quick access report fo the Smart Status results indexes is available in the navigation application menu ``API & tooling/TrackMe events - Alert actions results``

 **The following example will generate an event of the full data source record as it is when the alert triggers:**